popphp/pop-queue/README.md

 --------

-By default, there are three available adapters, but additional ones could be created as long as they implement `Pop\Queue\Adapter\AdapterInterface`.
+By default, there are three available adapters, but additional ones could be created as long as they implement `Pop\Queue\Adapter\AdapterInterface` and extend `Pop\Queue\Adapter\AbstractAdapter`.

 ### File

-The file adapter only requires the location on disk where the queue data will be stored:
+The file adapter only requires the location on disk where the queues will be stored:

 ```php
 use Pop\Queue\Adapter\File;